tinctura13/tinctura13/README.md

 ### Tools
-`python, flask, fastapi, docker, airflow, scikit-learn, pandas, pytorch, deep learning, transformers, fasttext`
+`python, scikit-learn, pandas, torch, fastapi, docker, airflow and so on`

 ### Fields of interest